11th Oxford Dysfluency Conference

 - Present and learn from the latest research developments and findings

-- Explore issues relating to the nature of stuttering and its treatment
+- Explore issues relating to the nature of stuttering and / or cluttering and its treatment

 - Advance research in the field of dysfluency